A number of recycling programs are run throughout the year, making it quick and easy to get rid of your pre-loved items.

 - Wembley Community Centre

-Organics Recycling Workshop
+Mega Organics Workshop (3 hours)

-Kintsugi is the Japanese art of putting broken ceramics back together with gold — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful piece of art.
+Kintsugi is the Japanese art of putting broken ceramics back together artistically — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful piece of art.
 Every break is unique and instead of repairing an item like new, the 400-year-old technique actually highlights the "scars" as a part of the design.

 Do you want to reduce your landfill or dependence on plastics?